qawsedr87/OrdersViaKafka/README.md

 # orders-api-with-kafka

-A simple Java Spring Boot application using Spring for Apache Kafka and PostgreSQL, packaged with Docker for locally easy deployment.
+Simple APIs of Java Spring Boot application using Spring for Apache Kafka and PostgreSQL.

 ## Technologies Used
 - Java 17 or higher